 Marianne Tuerlings buys directly from the Kyrgyzstan women and every product is sold on a fair trade basis.
 There is no middle man, ensuring the funds go directly to the craftswomen.
 In this way, ancient arts & craft traditions are preserved and the Kyrgyz women can earn a decent living from using their skills and are able to comfortably provide for their families.

 Back in the Netherlands, Marianne gives lectures and talks on the textiles and the culture of the nomadic tribes of Kyrgyzstan.
-She also regularly hosts exhibitions and guest lectures at her Shirdak Gallery in Amsterdam.

 In recognition of her work with the Kyrgyz people and her passion for promoting the nomadic Kyrgyz culture in Europe, Marianne has been appointed the Honorary Consul of the Republic of Kyrgyzstan.